dizzler/fireside/README.md

             bundle/       # code for packaging and loading OPA "bundles" of
                           # of (.rego) modules and (.json|.yaml) data files

+            policy/       # code for applying policies to input data using OPA
+                          # queries to implement policy logic

             query/        # code for preparing and evaluating OPA queries